paigekelsey/paigekelsey/README.md

 ![Hi there!
 I'm Kelsey](https://github.com/paigekelsey/paigekelsey/blob/main/typedname.gif)

-- I'm Kelsey, a full stack software engineer
 - 😄  Pronouns: she, her
+- 👩‍💻  Full stack software engineer
-- 🏥 Before that I worked as a registered nurse , so I have experience with debugging in both careers
+- 🏥  Former registered nurse, experienced with debugging in both professions
 - 🌈  I’m currently building a mapping app for members of the LGBTQ+ community to pin their queer spaces
 - ❤️  Some of my projects I think you should check out: [CONVERGE](https://www.converge-app.com/) & [PEACH-STUDIO](https://peach-studio.herokuapp.com/)
 - 💬  If you would like to reach me you can do so [HERE](kelseyspaige@gmail.com)
 - ⚙️ 🛠️ Languages & Tools:
 <img align="left" img src="https://img.icons8.com/color/48/000000/javascript--v1.png"/>
 <img align="left" img src="https://img.icons8.com/color/48/000000/html-5--v1.png"/>